forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Keeping Civilians out
-Keeping civilians out of warfare should be a common interest for *all* parties 1) to prevent suffering and losses and 2) in the long run to prevent to divide people and antagonistic thinking.
+Keeping civilians out of warfare is considered a common interest for *all* parties 1) to prevent suffering and losses and 2) in the long run to prevent to divide people and antagonistic thinking.
 Such effects can last long, especially when the suffering is high.
 With modern imaging (e.g. satellites/drones) pictures showing or hinting the brutality of war reach the world.

->
-Paths to escape, to reach a safe and in any way - including ethically - reasonable place should be open.
+> Paths to escape, to reach a safe and in any way - including ethically - reasonable place are considered important.